Skin Care Specialist - A Leading Career in the 2010s

 Job Market

-Aestheticians or estheticians provide about 1,800 US job openings in November 2010.
+Aestheticians provide 1,800 or ore US job openings, with the field increasing.
 These job vacancies are located largely in Houston, Dallas, and Austin, Texas; Sterling VA; Centennial CO; Collierville TN; and Minneapolis MN.

 - Life Time Fitness